 Safeguarding

-Axminster Community Primary Academy is committed to ensuring the welfare and safety of all our children in school.
+Axminster Community Primary Academy is totally committed to ensuring the welfare and safety of all our children in school.
 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any pupil in distress and are confident about applying the/our safeguarding processes to avert and alleviate any such problems.

 Safeguarding Team